Kensington Palace: Apartment 10

-Apartment 10 is a residence situated in the north-east section of the palace, in the public gardens.
+Apartment 10 is a residence situated in the north-east section of the palace, near the public gardens.
+Apartment 10 forms part of a suite of rooms which originally comprised a much larger apartment which included Apartment 5 and the rooms beneath Queen Mary's Gallery.
+This apartment was used by Caroline, Princess of Wales from 1808 to 1814, and later by Princess Sophia from 1820 until her death in 1848.

 The three-storey apartment holds five bedrooms and five reception rooms.
-Former tenant Princess Margaret described it as "the doll’s house".
+The Apartment was the home of Queen Victoria's grandson Alexander Mountbatten, 1st Marquess of Carisbrooke from 1956 until his death in 1960.
+The Apartment was later occupied by Princess Margaret and her husband during the early days of their marriage whilst the larger Apartment 1A underwent extensive renovations; the Princess described No. 10 as "the doll's house".
+The apartment has been the London home of Prince and Princess Michael of Kent since 1978.

 Wren House

 Named for architect Christopher Wren, Wren House residence is near a cluster of cottages on the grounds of the palace, located north of the main building.
 It has five bedrooms and five reception rooms.
 The cottage covers two storeys, and has been noted as one of the more modest residences within the palace.
 Wren House is said to have the "best view" of the palace's walled gardens.

 Nottingham Cottage

 Nottingham Cottage is a residence near a cluster of cottages on the grounds of the palace, located north of the main building.
 Described as a "cosy property", it contains two bedrooms, two reception rooms, and a small garden.